V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 ![!Highlighted UART pins](../img/old/2020/07/uart2-Arrows.jpg){: loading=lazy width="400"}

 The completed board looks like this.
-Notice there are no jumpers under the drivers. **Lowrider and MPCNC builds will have only 5 drivers**, MP3DP uses 6.
+Notice there are no jumpers under the drivers. **LowRider and MPCNC builds will have only 5 drivers**, MP3DP uses 6.

 ![!UART pins](../img/old/2020/07/Uart-scaled.jpg){: loading=lazy width="400"}